tracylv/MineSweeper/README.md

 MineSweeper
 ===========

-a classic mine sweeper game with html5 canvas
+a classic mine sweeper game with html5 canvas，

-only support Firefox, Chrome, IE9+
+only support Firefox, Chrome, IE9+.